jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Click

 What makes something click in a person's mind?
 It's an emotional response.
 Like the love between Romeo and Juliette.
 Comedy, tragedy, drama are other connections.
 I'm hoping Techvolution is clicking in your mind.
-Here's a stand-up.
+Here's some stand-up.
 Notice how gleeful connections are.

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s

+Extras of the Industrial Age complain.
+We call them consumers.
+Since the age is over, there's no work left to do, and thus they're just useless and selfish.
+Player gods ignore these people.
+Evolution won't keep their mentality around for too much longer.

+Back to clicking.
+When does something click?
+When you can't go back.
+And could you ever drop Netflix and do back to Blockbuster?
+Now, let's return to the book.
+That's about making you dropping Left/Right politics because Techvolution clicked.

 # Mid Point

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
 Computer Age vs. Industrial Age

-Before we return to the battle with Darth Blockbuster, let's talk about another battle in support of the Computer Age.
+Before we return to the battle with the real Darth Blockbuster, let's talk about another battle in support of the Computer Age.

 The environment keeps changing.
 Life needs to know-how and uses its lifeforms to probe for answers.
 So we humans also have to probe for answers.
 We ask questions like, why are the movies so expensive, are candy applies real applies, or, more importantly, what are proven techniques to stop malaria infections.
 We find answers by creating a reference tool.